Question

 Advised

-Perfect when you provided expert guidance or recommendations based on your specialized knowledge or experience
+Perfect when you provided expert guidance, recommendations, or strategic input based on your specialized knowledge or experience

 Consulted

-Use when you provided professional expertise or specialized knowledge to help solve problems or make informed decisions
+Ideal when you provided specialized expertise or professional advice to help solve complex problems or make important decisions

 Engaged